Characterizing losses in InAs two-dimensional electron gas-based gatemon qubits

 A hybrid S-Sm Josephson junction device has current flow facilitated by Andreev bound states in the semiconductor weak-link.
 By biasing with an applied gate voltage one can tune the Fermi level in the semiconductor and the occupation of Andreev bound states, effectively controlling the conduction through the junction.
-It was shown that InAs makes an excellent candidate for a proximitized semiconductor because it makes an Ohmic contact with superconducting metals such as Al \cite{mead1964}.
-It was discovered later that thin films of Al (111) can grow epitaxially on InAs (100) by molecular beam epitaxy \cite{Shabani2016, sarney_2020_metallization, sarney2018}, enabling a high quality contact \cite{Henri17, mayer2019, kjaergaard2017}.
-The incorporation of an S-Sm junction in a superconducting qubit was demonstrated in Refs. \citenum{Larsen_PRL} and \citenum{deLange2015} using an InAs nanowire.
-Voltage tunable Josephson junctions have since made many appearances in qubits \cite{deLange2015, Larsen_PRL, Casparis2018, casparis2019, kringhoj2018, wang_coherent_2019, kringhoj_parity2020, danilenko2022, yuan2021, Hays2020, hays2021, hertel2022}, couplers \cite{Maxim17, sardashti2020, hazard2022, chen2023voltage, materise2023, Casparis2016, splitthoff2022, strickland_superconducting_2023}, and other elements, such as an amplifiers and nonreciprocal elements \cite{phan2022, splitthoff2023gatetunable, leroux2022}.
+It was shown that InAs makes an excellent candidate for the semiconductor in a hybrid S-Sm junction because it makes an Ohmic contact with superconducting metals such as Al \cite{mead1964}.
+It was discovered later that thin films of Al (111) can grow epitaxially on InAs (100) by molecular beam epitaxy \cite{Shabani2016, sarney_2020_metallization, sarney2018}, enabling a high quality contact \cite{Henri17, mayer2019, kjaergaard2017} on a wafer-scale.
+The incorporation of an S-Sm junction in a superconducting qubit was first demonstrated in Refs. \citenum{Larsen_PRL} and \citenum{deLange2015} using an InAs nanowire and since voltage tunable Josephson junctions have since made many appearances in qubits \cite{deLange2015, Larsen_PRL, Casparis2018, Casparis2016, kringhoj2018, wang_coherent_2019, kringhoj_parity2020, danilenko2022, yuan2021, Hays2020, hays2021, hertel2022}, couplers \cite{Maxim17, sardashti2020, hazard2022, chen2023voltage, materise2023, casparis2019, splitthoff2022, strickland_superconducting_2023}, and other elements, such as an amplifiers and nonreciprocal elements \cite{phan2022, splitthoff2023gatetunable, leroux2022}.
 Of note, a wafer-scale architecture was implemented in the form of an InAs two-dimensional electron gases (2DEG) in Ref. \citenum{Casparis2018}, making the qubit processing more amenable to bottom-up fabrication.
-While, fabrication reproducibility and lossy III-V materials have prevented the wider adoption of the 2DEG-based gatemon qubit architecture, the prospect of using the voltage tunable junction in tunable couplers between qubits to implement low-power, fast two-qubit gates could make near-term potentially useful and interesting material platform to study and integrate with state of the art superconducting qubits.
+While, fabrication reproducibility and lossy III-V materials have prevented the wider adoption of the 2DEG-based gatemon qubit architecture, the prospect of using the voltage tunable junction in tunable couplers between qubits to implement low power, fast two-qubit gates could make near-term potentially useful and interesting material platform to study and integrate with state of the art superconducting qubits.